Teen, man who often got her out of school located in Mexico

-ALLENTOWN, Pa. — Authorities say a missing Pennsylvania teenager and a 45-year-old man who frequently signed her out of school without her parents' permission have been located in Mexico.
+ALLENTOWN, Pa. — Authorities say a missing Pennsylvania teenager and a 45-year-old man who frequently signed her out of school without her parents' permission have been located a popular Mexican resort city, and the man has been arrested.

-NBC 10 reports the U.S. Marshal's office in Miami confirms Kevin Esterly and 16-year-old Amy Yu were located Saturday morning in Puerto Morelos, Mexico.
-They will be returned to the U.S.
+The Allentown Morning Call reports U.S. and Mexican authorities found Kevin Esterly and 16-year-old Amy Yu in Playa del Carmen on Saturday.
+They are being returned to the U.S.

-Allentown police said Friday that Amy and Esterly bought one-way tickets from Philadelphia to Dallas and then headed to Cancun.
-They believe the teen went willingly.
+Esterly was taken into custody and will face a charge of interference with the custody of a child when he arrives in Pennsylvania.

-The Philadelphia TV station says police have told Amy's family that she has been located.
+The newspaper reports police have told Amy's mother her daughter was found unharmed.

-Esterly and Amy have been missing since March 5.
-Police issued a missing person alert and filed a warrant for Esterly's arrest for interference with the custody of a child.
+Esterly and Amy had been missing since March 5.
+Police issued a missing person alert and filed a warrant for Esterly's arrest.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.